About

 6

-I am aware some of the main threats to nature, like pollution, habitat loss, and climate change, and I notice how they show up in daily life or my local environment.(Knowledge)
+14. I am aware some of the main threats to nature, like pollution, habitat loss, and climate changeand.
+(Knowledge)

-6: I am highly aware and keep informed about threats like pollution, habitat loss, and climate change.
+6: I am highly aware of and keep informed about threats like pollution, habitat loss, and climate change.

 1